-As you can see in the programmatic configuration, if you want to add only one port you use the method addOutboundPort.
-If a group of ports needs to be added, then the method addOutboundPortDefinition is used.
+As shown in the programmatic configuration, you use the method addOutboundPort to add only one port.
+If you need to add a group of ports, then use the method addOutboundPortDefinition.

-In the declarative one, the element ports can be used for both (for single and multiple port definitions).
+In the declarative configuration, the element ports can be used for both single and multiple port definitions.